PawelLipski/docker-ci-blog/blog.md

 Well, actually it's the numeric ID of user/group that matters.
 User names on Unix systems are just aliases, and the same user ID may have different names assigned on the host system and inside the container.
-As a consequence, even if there was indeed a user called `ci-user` on the host machine, that still completely wouldn't matter from the perspective of ownership of files generated within a container &mdash;
+As a consequence, even if there was indeed a user called `ci-user` on the host machine, that still wouldn't matter from the perspective of ownership of files generated within a container &mdash;
-still, the only thing that matters is the numeric ID.
+the only thing that matters is the numeric ID.

 After launching `./local-run.sh` we can see that all files generated inside the volume are owned by the current host user: